 Care about your future income

 The government’s Age Pension alone is unlikely to be able to cover a comfortable or even modest lifestyle in retirement9, so putting a little extra into super while you have time on your side could reduce the potential of further financial stress later on.

 Where to go for assistance

-If you or someone you know are feeling financially stressed, there is help and information available on the beyondblue website or you can phone Lifeline on 131 114.
+If you or someone you know are feeling financially stressed, there is help and information available.
+You can talk to a financial counsellor at the National Debt Helpline by calling 1800 007 007.
+Alternatively, visit the beyondblue website or phone Lifeline on 131 114.